ppconrado/YelpCamp-React/TEST_IMPROVEMENTS.md

 Status: ✅ Working
 Expected Behavior:
 - Server refuses to start if a required variable like `SECRET` is missing.
-- After adding it, console shows: `✅ Variáveis de ambiente validadas com sucesso` (legacy message) — indicates successful validation.
+- After adding it, console shows: `✅ Environment variables validated successfully`.

 How to Trigger:
 - Temporarily rename `.env` then start the server.